mvmolloy/milestone-project-1/README.md

 The CSS was tested using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) which showed one parsing error.
 This has been fixed by removing it.

-**Responsive Bootstrap Grid** tested using Chrome Developer tools, responsive on all devices from the smallest, Iphone SE, to tablets and then on a wide screen device.
+The responsiveness of the Bootsrap Grid was tested using Chrome Developer tools, responsive on all devices from the smallest, Iphone SE, to tablets and then on a wide screen device.
 - On an Iphone SE device, the client-title in the collapsable client-stories expanded wider than the client-header element and caused a marign on the right-hand side of the page.
 This was fixed by applying the style "width: 100%" to the client-title element.
 - I used WhatIsMyScreenResolution's [MultiScreenTest](http://whatismyscreenresolution.net/multi-screen-test) to test my websites responsiveness on screen sizes much larger than my own 14inch laptop screen.
 This showed me that I needed to fix the position of the skills list and buttons inside the project cards as they were moving outside of them on xl screen sizes.
 I have done this and they now scale properly.

-**ScrollSpy** works regardless of the order sections are viewed in.
-Testing showed a delay in the nav link becoming active.
+Testing ScrollSpy showed a delay in the nav link becoming active.
 I fixed this by setting a ScrollSpy data offset of 50.
 Now each navlink changes to active at the correct position.

-**target_blank** successfully opens all links in a new tab and leaves the website visible in its existing tab.
+All elements with a blank target attriute attribute correctly open links in a new tab and leaves the website visible in its existing tab.

-**Download CV** opens up a PDF of my CV in a new tab and leaves the website visible in its existing tab.
+Both links to download a PDF of my CV in a new tab and leaves the website visible in its existing tab.

-**Contact Form** validates input the phone and email fields.
+The contact form validates input the phone and email fields.
 It displays an error message if all forms are not filled in.

 ## Deployment
 This project is deployed using GitHub and hosted using GitHub Pages.
 The only project branch for this repository is the master branch and it is this branch which was used to deploy the project.
 The intended landing page has been titled index.html to ensure this site deploys correctly with GitHub Pages.